The First Road-Rail Bridge of Sri Lanka at Manampitiya (මනම්පිටිය පැරණි පාලම)

 The Manampitiya road-rail Bridge is completely built from iron and spans 296 meters across the Mahaweli River.
 The bridge is the only access point between Eastern Province and Central Province for about 80 km of the river.

-Manampitiya Road-Rail Bridge is a fairly long but a narrow bridge.
-The width of the bridge is approximately 4.5 meters and the rail road is built in the center of the bridge.
+Manampitiya Road-Rail Bridge is a fairly long but narrow bridge.
+The width of the bridge is approximately 4.5 meters and the railroad is built in the center of the bridge.
 The great Mahaweli River runs over 50 meters below the Bridge.
 But during heavy rain, the water level of the river climbs above the bridge level flooding the whole area of Manampitiya.

-Being such a narrow bridge, there is no room for two vehicles to pass, so any vehicle crossing the bridge have to wait till all the traffic passes on the opposite direction.
-But the most significance feature of this bridge is the railway track running right on the center of the road.
+Being such a narrow bridge, there is no room for two vehicles to pass, so any vehicle crossing the bridge has to wait till all the traffic passes in the opposite direction.
+But the most significant feature of this bridge is the railway track running right in the centre of the road.
 So if you are unlucky enough, this was one of the only 2 places in Sri Lanka where your vehicle can come face to face with a train with nowhere to go.
-But fortunately this bridge was manned by the Sri Lankan Army and two army check points on both sides controlled both rail and motor vehicle traffic.
+Fortunately, this bridge was manned by the Sri Lankan Army and two army checkpoints on both sides controlled both rail and motor vehicle traffic.

 Since then first road-rail in Sri Lanka was converted back to being a plain old railway bridge.